 One way to get involved at the local level is by joining one of the regional sloop clubs.
 Scroll down for contact details and locations.

 Early Sloop Club Congress meetings were meetings called by Pete Seeger inviting local Clearwater associations to a potluck informational gathering.
-People met along the Hudson River, New York Harbor, Long Island Sound and New Jersey.
-Wherever he went, he encouraged others to action.
+People met along the Hudson River, New York Harbor, Long Island Sound, and New Jersey.
+Wherever he went, he encouraged others to act.
 He reported on projects and listened to reports from the sloop clubs and whoever else showed up.
-Some sloop clubs chartered with Clearwater, others were completely independent.
-At the Great Hudson River Revival and the Clearwater Annual Meeting he brought us together.
-We continue to meet at the festival on Sunday morning at the Sloop Club tent and at the Annual Meeting.
+Some sloop clubs chartered with Clearwater, and others were completely independent, and remain so today.

-NOTE: If you have memorabilia/history about Clearwater, Sloop Clubs or Hudson River Sloop Singers that you wish to share, contact Vincent Cerniglia or Maryellen Healy, Sloop Club Congress archivists at melhealy@yahoo.com or 845 744 5483.
+NOTE: If you have memorabilia/history about Clearwater, Sloop Clubs, or Hudson River Sloop Singers that you wish to share, contact info@clearwater.org.

 Sloop Clubs